Hard-Left Peter Fonda Calls for Molestation of Barron, Attacks on ICE Agents

 James Soviero contributed to this article

+Peter Fonda wants Barron Trump put in cages with pedophiles and Sony will still release his new movie, but Roseanne makes a bad joke and has her career ruined.

-Sometimes substance abuser, sometimes actor Peter Fonda, the hard-left brother of the hard-left Hanoi Jane, is calling for ICE agents addresses to be published along with where their kids go to school.
+Sometimes substance abuser, sometimes actor Peter Fonda, the hard-left brother of the hard-left Hanoi Jane, is calling for ICE agents addresses to be published along with the addresses of their kids’ schools.
 He wants them attacked somehow.
 It’s very dangerous.

 He joins Communist-Anarchist Antifa who archived and posted ICE agents addresses so they can be hurt in some way.